onecommons/unfurl/docs/configurators.rst

 Helm
 ====

-The service template ``configurators/helm-template.yaml`` defines the node types for Helm releases and repositories.
-Releases supports the ``discover`` workflow and will add to the ensemble any Kubernetes resources that a pre-existing release created.
 Requires Helm 3, which will be installed automatically if the default ``.unfurl_home`` ensemble is deployed.

+Required TOSCA import: ``configurators/helm-template.yaml`` (in the ``unfurl`` repository)

 unfurl.nodes.HelmRelease
 ------------------------

-Represents a Helm release.
+TOSCA type that represents a Helm release.
+Deploying or discovering a Helm release will add to the ensemble any Kubernetes resources managed by that release.

 Requirements
 ~~~~~~~~~~~~